RafaelSonego/InterviewTests/README.md

   - Fork this repo
   - Fix the broken unit test
   - make sure there is adequate test coverage.
-If there is not, write enough unit tests until you are satisfied there is enough coverage
   - favor imperative over declaritive programming (eg. use LINQ)
   - make sure all code is clean and of the highest quality
   - all code must adhere to SOLID principles!!!